JalenMak6/Ansible_LAMP_stack/README.md

 You can run the following command to deploy the LAMP stack on Debian 10

+Please update the host inventory for your Virtual machine IP

 ```
 ansible-playbook -i hosts.yml playbook/full.yml
 ```